 Accelerated Degree Options

 Achieve beyond by accelerating your way to a graduate degree with our combined degree programs.
-These accelerated programs allow you to start earning a graduate degree while an undergraduate student at UNI.
+These accelerated pathways allow you to start earning a graduate degree while an undergraduate student at UNI.
 The accelerated degree option is a faster, more affordable route to the benefits of graduate education.
 As an accelerated degree student, you will have the opportunity to:

 • Challenge yourself with graduate-level coursework.